 As with my other fudge shots, you need only three ingredients to make these, excluding the salt and lime topping, which is optional.
 And it’s delicious.
 As I warn every time, the booze does not cook out.
 Think Jello shot, minus the Jello, plus fudge.
 From raging kegger (do kids still have those?) to elegant soiree (do adults still have those?), it’s the most perfect party dessert ever in the universe.

-how to make tequila fudge shots
+how to make tequila boozy fudge

 you will need: